quicwg/multipath/draft-ietf-quic-multipath.md

 RETIRE_CONNECTION_ID frame to indicate that it will no longer use a connection ID that was issued by its peer.
 This includes the connection ID provided during the handshake.
-Sending a MP_RETIRE_CONNECTION_ID frame also serves as a request to the peer to send additional connection IDs for future use.
+Sending a MP_RETIRE_CONNECTION_ID frame also serves as a request to the peer to send additional connection IDs for future use, unless the path specified by Path Identifier has been abandoned.
 New connection IDs can be delivered to a peer using the MP_NEW_CONNECTION_ID frame ({{mp-new-conn-id-frame}}).

 Retiring a connection ID invalidates the stateless reset token associated with that connection ID.